qdzlug/nginx-kic-filebeat/README.md

+# Using NGINX KIC with Filebeat
+This document describes the process of using NGINX OSS and NGINX Plus KIC with Filebeat.

 ## 1. Rancher Deployment
 This HOWTO Assumes that you have a working Rancher deployment, the size of which is determined by what parts of the demo you will be hosting in the cluster.